Dan has addressed the following topics in over 300 presentations, keynotes, and workshops:

 5. Guidance with Boys

-Teachers sometimes label “boy behaviors” and boys as rowdy, aggressive, non-compliant, developmentally “slow.”
+Teachers sometimes label “boy behaviors” and boys as rowdy, aggressive, non-compliant, and developmentally “slow.”
 One common teacher reaction is to use traditional “semi-punitive” discipline techniques with boys, accept the non-success of these techniques as inevitable, and hope for fewer boys in next year’s class.
 The workshop focuses on the need to reexamine “boy behavior,” design educational programs developmentally inclusive of boys, and use guidance techniques in firm but friendly ways that show the acceptance of individual boys that we know is important for all of the children in our program.
 The session also addresses the fact that less than 20% of elementary school teachers and 5% of preschool teachers are men.
 The observation that more men teachers are needed is one answer, but not the only answer to helping boys find a welcome place in our classrooms.

 6. From Survival to Resilience: The Practice of Liberation Teaching

 Children with challenging behaviors continue to be a hot topic with early childhood educators.
-From a guidance approach Dan looks at working with children who have frequent conflicts.
-After defining liberation teaching, the session addresses: 1) What frequent conflicts mean for the child, the group and the teacher; 2) Causes of frequent conflicts in children; 3) The effects of negative labeling on the child: stigma.
+From a guidance approach, Dan looks at working with children who have frequent conflicts.
+After defining liberation teaching, the session addresses 1) What frequent conflicts mean for the child, the group, and the teacher; 2) Causes of frequent conflicts in children; 3) The effects of negative labeling on the child: stigma.
 4) Comprehensive guidance with children who show strong needs mistaken behavior; 5) Support systems for teachers; 6) The importance of liberation teaching for the guidance approach.

 7. What Readiness Really is: Not a State of Knowledge but a State of Mind